AdHoc-Protocol/AdHoc-protocol/README.md

 The `AdHocAgent` utility will search for the `AdHocAgent.toml` file in its directory.
 If the file is not found, the utility will generate a template that you can update with the required information.

+> [!NOTE]
+> When run without arguments, the AdHocAgent utility displays the command-line help and generates a `protocol description file` template.

 ## Continuous deployment (CD)